Frankenstein; or, The Modern Prometheus

 At a later point in the novel, when Frankenstein is charged in the murder of a man who was actually killed by the monster, we get a long build-up of his misery in prison and his hopeless prospects.
 Then, when the fateful day of his trial arrives, we're told in a singe sentence he was acquitted because he had a good alibi.
 And we move on to the next events.

 This kind of bizarre, deadening narrative occurs repeatedly.
 Long droning about Frankenstein's state of mind and short shrift given to critical points of narrative.
 I suspect Shelley thinks the story is really about the scientist's conscience, or about his unrealistic relations with his boring friends, family and lover.
 To tell the truth, I was glad whenever these cardboard figures got bumped off by the monster.
 See, author, your story is really about the monster.

 When the monster takes centre-stage and tells his own tale (yes, he's quite articulate in the novel), we get quite a few schmaltzy and unbelievable scenes as well, but the experience of the horrible-looking creature who reaches out for companionship only to be rejected at every turn is one that can move us.
 We actually understand why he resorts to murder.

-Unfortunately, the moral that readers and critics have taken from the story—and which Shelley clearly intends—is that expressed by Frankenstein: Knowledge is dangerous, ignorance is bliss.
+Unfortunately, the moral that readers and critics have taken from the story—and which Shelley clearly intends—is that expressed by Frankenstein: knowledge is dangerous, ignorance bliss.

 The novel is alternatively titled The Modern Prometheus, after the character in Greek mythology who stole fire from the gods and was punished with eternal torture.
 This theme of course fits neatly with Christian warnings against excessive human striving and "playing God".
 It has been woven throughout modern culture.